deepjyoti30/ytmdl/README.md

 __NO__.
 YoutubeDL doesn't do that.
 All youtube-dl does is lets you download audio from a video that you specify.
 __This app is not yet another youtube-dl clone.__

+## Like My Work?

+If you like my work, [consider buying me a coffee] or donating.
+In case you want to become a patron, join my [Pateron](https://www.patreon.com/deepjyoti30)

 ## Prerequisites